 Generally, in the LGPS, you must take all of your pension benefits at the same time.
 Your pension benefits will be affected differently depending on the age you take your pension and how you access them.
 There is the option to take, or increase your lump sum to a maximum amount.
 To find out more about this and how we work out your pension benefits please visit our calculating your benefits section.

 Choosing when and how you take your benefits is an important decision.
-To help you plan and make decisions around your retirement, you can login to My Pension and use the calculator to run your own pension estimate.
+To help you plan and make decisions around your retirement, you can login to your online My Pension account and use the calculator to run your own pension estimate.

 If the benefits you have are currently on hold please read our accessing benefits on hold section.